linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW LaTeX Files.md

 Clearly,    there are important issues here:
 \begin{itemize}
     \item The interpolation is only approximate.
 We normally have far more data to do this.
-    \item We have anchored the swap curve with the one-month LIBOR curve.
-LIBOR is for uncollateralized borrowing – and thus is risky – while swaps now are fully collateralized,    and thus there is less risk.
+    \item We have anchored the swap curve with the one-month [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve. [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] is for uncollateralized borrowing – and thus is risky – while swaps now are fully collateralized,    and thus there is less risk.
 \end{itemize}

 \subsection*{3.
 Forward Rates}